Chicago "L" rolling stock: 2400-series

 Prior to their rehab, the 2400-series trains were painted in red, white, and blue colors to celebrate the Bicentennial.

 After their rehab, the 2400-series trains had their colors removed to better match the rest of the fleet.

 The 2400-series cars (numbered 2401–2600) were manufactured by Boeing-Vertol of Ridley Park, Pennsylvania, and first delivered to the CTA in 1976.
-100 were ordered originally, with an option for an additional 100 (which was exercised and the additional cars delivered through 1978).
+100 were ordered originally, with an option for an additional 100 (which was exercised and the additional cars delivered through 1979).
 Retirement of the 2400-series cars began in 2013 after all of the 2200-series cars were retired from service and was completed in October 2014.

 The first cars for the "L" to feature sliding doors, the 2400-series also features smooth steel exteriors, ideal for decals and, in many cases, advertisements.
 As delivered, the cars featured a red, white, and blue color scheme on the front and rear of the cars, as well as stripes along the sides.
 These were modified several times over the years and the colors were eventually removed from all cars, leaving them unpainted to match the bare stainless steel scheme of the rest of the fleet.
 Some cars feature advertising and cars 2401–2422 are work cars which are identified by red and white striping along their sides as well as on the front and rear of the cars.
 (Cars 2423–2424 were converted to work cars some time after 2401–2422 had been converted.)

 The cars were rehabbed at the Skokie Shops in Skokie, Illinois, from 1987 until 1995.

 In the 1990s, the 2400-series cars were used on the Red Line in mixed consists with unrehabbed 2600-series cars.
-While the 2600-series cars were being rebuilt, the 2400-series cars were used temporary on the Red Line.
+While the 2600-series cars were being rebuilt, the 2400-series cars were used temporarily on the Red Line.
 The 2400-series cars were retired from service on October 31, 2014, with the Orange Line being the last line to operate them.
 The ceremonial last trip of the 2400-series cars was held on January 21, 2015.
 Cars 2433–2434 are preserved at the Illinois Railway Museum in Union, Illinois, and the cars used for the ceremonial last trip have been preserved as part of CTA's historic fleet.